 After I've booked you for a lesson or enrolled you in a series, I'll send you an invoice by email, which will allow you to pay online using your credit or debit card, or by bank draft.
 You can also pay by personal check or cash.

 What if I have to miss a lesson?

 If you need to miss a scheduled lesson due to illness, unexpected family, school, or work circumstances, etc., just let me know and we’ll reschedule your lesson for the earliest convenient and available date.
+You also may "bank" your paid-for lessons for scheduling at a later time if, due to unavoidable circumstances, you must delay taking them.
 We can almost always work something out.